Three-finger toxin: Oligomerization

 Most 3FTx proteins are monomers.
 However, some 3FTx subgroups form functional non-covalent homodimers.
 The kappa-bungarotoxin group is the best characterized dimeric 3FTx, and interacts through an antiparallel dimer interface composed of the outer strand of loop III.
 Haditoxin is another example of a dimeric 3FTx; it is a member of the short-chain group and has a similar dimer interface but distinct pharmacology compared to the long-chain-like kappa-bungarotoxins.

 A few examples of covalently linked dimers have also been described.
 These proteins, from the non-conventional group, are linked through intermolecular disulfide bonds.
 Some, such as irditoxin, are heterodimers linked by cysteines in loops I and II.
-Others, such as alpha-cobrotoxin, can form both homodimers and heterodimers which have distinct pharmacological activities in vitro, though their functional significance is unclear due to their very low concentration in venom.
+Others, such as α-cobratoxin, can form both homodimers and heterodimers which have distinct pharmacological activities in vitro, though their functional significance is unclear due to their very low concentration in venom.

 Function

 Despite their conserved shared structure, 3FTx proteins have a wide range of pharmacological effects mediating their toxicity.
 Many members of the family are neurotoxins that bind to receptor proteins in the cell membrane, particularly nicotinic acetylcholine receptors.
 Others, including the second-largest 3FTx subgroup, are cardiotoxins.